What Do S&C Coaches Actually Do?

 These roles and responsibilities could be defined as what S&C coaches know and can expect.
 There was however no mention of the specific additional duties undertaken by the S&C coach outside of the ‘all other duties deemed necessary by the organisation’ type statements.

-These tasks and duties could be defined as what we do not know, and perhaps did not expect when signing a contract.
-According to the survey conducted for this article, 80% of coaches took part in duties which were not listed in their job description and 57% did so on a weekly basis.
+These tasks and duties could be defined as what we do not know and perhaps did not expect when signing a contract.
+According to the survey conducted for this article, 80 % of coaches took part in duties that were not listed in their job description and 57 % did so on a weekly basis.
 Some of these duties included but were not limited to.

-An S&C coaches schedule and daily duties will vary considerably in line with the sport itself, environment (camp, institute of sport, national team, pro sport) and the stage in the season.
+An S&C coach’s schedule and daily duties will vary considerably in line with the sport itself, the environment (camp, institute of sport, national team, pro sport) and the stage in the season.
 Below are examples of an average daily schedule for 4 different S&C coaches from 4 different sports.

 There are some small differences here, but the commonalities are long days with early starts with a blend of coaching, meetings and administrative tasks such as programming, report writing and coach/athlete communication.